William V, Prince of Orange

-William V (Willem Batavus; 8 March 1748 – 9 April 1806) was a prince of Orange and the last stadtholder of the Dutch Republic.
+William V (Willem Batavus; 8 March 1748 – 9 April 1806) was Prince of Orange and the last Stadtholder of the Dutch Republic.
 He went into exile to London in 1795.
 He was furthermore ruler of the Principality of Orange-Nassau until his death in 1806.
-In that capacity he was succeeded by his son William.
+In that capacity, he was succeeded by his son William.

 Early life

 William Batavus was born in The Hague on 8 March 1748, the only son of William IV, who had the year before been restored as stadtholder of the United Provinces.
 He was only three years old when his father died in 1751, and a long regency began.
 His regents were: